mfecane/mfecane.github.io/README.md

 ## TODO:

-- slightly zoom in to background for small parallax
 - remove filter by point numbers qhe??
 - make red dimmer
 - save scroll on media change
-- add contacts by shrink works
+- add contacts by shrink works this suck
 - add adaptive
 - add fingeer manipulation
 - figure out how to use fucking partials